Exploring Namibia by 4x4 jeep with roof tent

 Camping in Namibia

 With its year-round warm desert-to-subtropical climate, Namibia is the perfect destination for camping.
 From the red dunes of the dry Namib Desert to the humid, green forests of the northeast, all regions have plenty of campsites.
 Look on the map below to get an idea of the campsites that exist (not a complete map).
+Find here a complete map of campsites in Namibia.

 While some campsites only offer basic facilities, others are attached to luxury lodges.
 But don't worry, most campsites have amenities like hot water, showers, and flush toilets.
 In addition, there is an increasing number of 220V power points to charge your electronic devices.
 Campsites at the major tourist attractions also have a bar and a restaurant, a shop for basic groceries and souvenirs, and at times a pool.